Saeid Abdevali: Asian Games 2014

-In semi-final stage of the 2014 Asian Games, Abdevali executed 5 to appear to pin his opponent Korean Wrestler Jung Ji-hyun, and was initially announced by the referee as the winner.
-The Korean coach protested and the referee revised the decision.
-Eventually, Abdevali lost the match 6-9 to his opponent.
+In the semi-final stage of the 2014 Asian Games, Abdevali executed 5 to appear to pin his opponent Korean Wrestler Jung Ji-hyun, and was initially announced by the referee as the winner.
+The Korean coach protested, and the referee revised the decision.
+Eventually, Abdevali lost the match 6–9 to his opponent.

 2016 Olympics

 At the 2016 Olympics, Abdevali competed at middleweight (75 kg).
 Abdevali lost to Mark Madsen in the second round.
 As Madsen reached the final, Abdevali was entered into the repechage.
 There he beat Viktor Nemeš and then Péter Bácsi to win a bronze medal.